Learnings From Our "Storms in Life"

 2. Our “storms in life” enables us to have a trusting faith in God.
 Out of the three synoptic accounts of Jesus’ walking on the water, it was only Matthew who gives an account of Peter walking on the water.
 As Matthew puts this account in his narrative, we are brought to further understand it through Peter and his faith.
 Of course, we could clearly highlight Peter’s sinking which tells us how little his faith was.
 But more importantly, we also need to look at his leap of faith.
 Through Peter, we are reminded that at times we lose track of our faith especially in the most trying storms in life.
 Nevertheless, from such depth of pain, we remember to call on the Savior and to sustain our confidence to keep our gaze fixed on Him even in the most trying storms in life.

+Our suffering is difficult if we own our sufferings to ourselves and so some people would end their lives that way.
+But if we cling to Christ’s assurance that there is hope even though how small that is, we have more reason to live it up to our advantage.
 When we are confronted with our personal “storms in life,” let us always remember our source of hope, who is Christ.
 Our Savior who suffered tremendously in order that worldly sufferings be turned to strength through faith in Christ.
 Let us take them as an honor and privilege for by taking those “storms in life” squarely, we too share in His sufferings on the cross.